 Wiccans believe in the use of personal energy to cause needed change.
 Magick is produced during rituals, spells, chants, blessings, and prayers.
 Some Wiccans will point out that spells are like fancy prayers.
 Others in the Wicca community will beg to differ.

 Magick has been defined several ways over the years and there is often debate about exactly how and why it works.
 Its format, structure, and methods are just as, if not more, varied.

 A Wiccan's magickal style is often "flavored" by the tradition in which they first learned and practiced.
 Even when taught a specific style, most magickal practitioners will develop a unique magickal style over the course of their lives.

 XII.
 The Three-Fold Law and Law of Return

 Wiccans believe that whatever is sent out will be returned times three.
 This is called the Three-Fold Law or the Law of Three.

 Seeing this as something like a scare tactic found in many religions, some Wiccans come to find that the Law of Return (akin to the scientific law that "every action has an equal and opposite reaction") reflects nature more.
 Instead of adding in any sort of multiplier, the Law of Return is simply that what you send out will come back to you.

 There are many theories and views on reincarnation, its processes and purposes, in Wicca.
-Ultimately, Wiccans do not believe in sin or the idea that we will be punished through eternal damnation for mistakes made in life.
-Wiccans do not place emphasis on the mistakes made, choosing to focus on what is learned through those mistakes instead.
+Ultimately, Wiccans don't believe in sin or the idea that we'll be punished through eternal damnation for mistakes made in life.
+Wiccans don't place emphasis on the mistakes made, choosing to focus on what is learned through those mistakes and adjusting behaviors as needed instead.